Primer on WordPress content and theme areas (Themer)

 In addition, the theme controls display and placement of information about Posts: Post title, Post info such as author and date, comments, categories, and post navigation.

-Beaver Builder's Page Builder plugin gives you the ability to lay out and add content to many small pieces of content inside the WordPress content area.
+The Beaver Builder plugin gives you the ability to lay out and add content to many small pieces of content inside the WordPress content area.
 Suddenly layouts became much more interesting than adding widgets in a sidebar.

-Beaver Themer is built on Page Builder but lets you use Page Builder to create "theme layouts" in areas that are traditionally handled by themes.
+Beaver Themer is an add-on to the Beaver Builder plugin.
+It lets you use the Beaver Builder editor to create "theme layouts" in areas that are traditionally handled by themes.
 While an active theme is still required, Beaver Themer layouts override the active theme's control when necessary.

 - The header, footer, location of the sidebar, and Post information and metadata are controlled by the active WordPress theme.
 Beaver Themer will override this control as appropriate.